 - A great source of calcium (from the yogurt and milk)

 - Five ingredients

-If you’re looking for more smoothie recipes, check out this chocolate berry smoothie or check out these overnight oats for another simple breakfast option.
+If you’re looking for more smoothie recipes, check out this chocolate berry smoothie and yogurt peanut butter cup smoothie, or check out these overnight oats for another simple breakfast option.
 Make sure to send me a DM on Instagram if you try out any of these recipes!

 Blueberry Pie Smoothie

 - 1 cup milk of choice (can also use 1/2 cup kefir and 1/2 cup milk)

 - Handful of ice cubes (optional if you want to thicken it)